-As I do more and more editing and reading, I’ve noticed one element that immediately separates a professional from an amateur.
+As I do more and more editing and reading, I’ve noticed one missing element that immediately separates the professional from the amateur.
 It’s what turns “pretty words” into real, valuable narratives.
 It’s what turns drab presentations into powerful speeches.
 It’s what makes readers buy your next book, or click to your next blog post, or look for your column in next week’s paper.
-It’s what makes your writing great.

 This feature is what sticks with your audience long after your “pretty words” have faded in their minds, and your characters’ names have become distant memories.
 It’s what my dear middle school English teacher called your piece’s “so-what“—and it’s what you need to include in your writing at all costs.

 Your so-what is more than just your purpose in writing.
 It isn’t about what you’ve written, or even why you’re writing.
 It’s why your readers should care that you’re writing it.

 Sometimes, the content speaks for itself—like in a breaking news report.
 It matters less who is giving the news (so long as they are decently credible), and more about what’s being told.
 In this case, the so-what is the newsworthy event.